 Theorem \ref{thm:full_grad_conv_local} shows that when the proposed NG updates \eqref{equ:algorithm_nested_L}, \eqref{equ:algorithm_natural_nested_L}, and \eqref{equ:algorithm_nested_precond_L} get closer to the NE $(K^*,L^*)$, the local convergence rates can be improved from sublinear (see Theorem \ref{thm:full_grad_conv}) to linear.
 This resembles the convergence property of (Quasi)-Newton methods for nonconvex optimization, with globally sublinear and locally linear convergence rates.
 To the best of our knowledge, this appears to be the first such result on equilibrium-seeking for nonconvex-nonconcave minimax games, even with the smoothness assumption as in \cite{sanjabi2018solving}.

 We note that for the class of zero-sum LQ games that Assumption \ref{assum:invertibility} ii) fails to hold, there may not exists a set $\Omega$ of the form \eqref{equ:def_Omega} that contains the NE $(K^*,L^*)$.
-Even then, our global convergence results in Proposition \ref{prop:inner_full_grad_conv} and Theorem \ref{thm:full_grad_conv} still hold\footnote{In this case, the statement should be changed from global convergence to the \emph{NE}, to global convergence to the \emph{projected point of NE onto $\Omega$}. }.
+Even then, our global convergence results in Proposition \ref{prop:inner_full_grad_conv} and Theorem \ref{thm:full_grad_conv} still hold.
 This is because the convergence is established in the sense of gradient mappings.
 However, this may invalidate the statements on local convergence in Theorem \ref{thm:full_grad_conv_local}, as the proof relies on the ineffectiveness of the projection operator.